Margaret Fane Rutledge

-Margaret Fane Rutledge (13 April 1914 – 2 December 2004), was a pioneering Canadian pilot who founded the Flying Seven, an aerial display team of women who performed at airshows in the 1930s.
+Margaret Fane Rutledge (13 April 1914 – 2 December 2004), was a pioneering Canadian pilot who founded the Flying Seven, an aerial display team of women who performed at air shows in the 1930s.

 Biography

 Rutledge was born Margaret Fane in Edmonton, Alberta in 1914.
 She was one of six children.
 Her parents were interested in airplanes, having taken the first flight to land in Alberta's capital and her father having built his own glider.
 She became fascinated by planes and managed to take lessons at Edmonton and Northern Alberta Aero Club started by a World War I pilot and ace Wop May.
 Rutledge got her private pilot’s license on 2 October 1933.
 She went on to get her commercial license on 29 August 1935.
 Rutledge was the first woman in Western Canada to achieve this.